-Lauren Smith-Donohoe was born and raised in the East Bay of the San Francisco Bay Area in California, where she lives now in East Oakland with her partner, Robbie, and their children on a small urban farm, affectionately nicknamed “Down To Earth Family Farm.”
-Robbie and Lauren’s two children, Persephone (2002) and Dubhlainn (2014), and baby expected in 2017 are the inspiration for both Lauren’s writing and her commitment to social justice.
+Lauren Smith-Donohoe was born and raised in the East Bay of the San Francisco Bay Area in California, where she lives now in East Oakland with her children on a small urban farm, affectionately nicknamed “Down To Earth Family Farm.”
+Lauren’s three children, Persephone (2002) and Dubhlainn (2014), and Connolly (2017) are the inspiration for both Lauren’s writing and her commitment to social justice and the disability justice movement.
 The Smith-Donohoes keep small goats and chickens, and dream of building a duck pond one day soon.

-Lauren is a writer, childbirth enthusiast, gardener, lifelong student and practitioner of herbalism, street medic, loudly opinionated leftist, and a retired karaoke star.
+Lauren is a writer, childbirth enthusiast and educator, gardener, lifelong student and practitioner of herbalism, trained first responder, and semi-retired karaoke star.

 In addition to community-based work advocating for the autonomy of disabled children, Lauren is writing a book called Raising Up Down Syndrome, a new guide for parents in the first 3 years of raising a child with Down syndrome, or Trisomy 21 (T21).
 Raising Up Down Syndrome takes a new approach to parenting a child with T21, one that centers the child and their experience, and looks at common parenting issues through the lens of the social model of disability with the intent of empowering and elevating the status of children with T21.
 Please check back for more information and excerpts of Raising Up Down Syndrome in the near future!